-Professor Xu joined the A&EP faculty in the Fall of 2002.
-Before that, he was a member of technical staff in Advanced Photonic Research at Bell Laboratories from 1999 to 2002.
+Professor Xu joined Cornell faculty in the fall of 2002.
+Prior to that, he was a member of technical staff in Advanced Photonic Research at Bell Laboratories from 1999 to 2002.
 He joined Bell Laboratories as a postdoctoral member in 1997.
-Professor Xu received his Ph.D. from Cornell in the School of Applied and Engineering Physics in 1996, and earned his B.S. in physics from Fudan University in Shanghai.
+Professor Xu received his Ph.D. from Cornell in the department of Applied and Engineering Physics in 1996, and earned his B.S. in physics from Fudan University in Shanghai.
 He is the recipient of the 2004 Tau Beta Pi Teaching Award, presented by the Cornell Society of Engineers.
 He was a recipient of the College of Engineering Teaching Award in 2005 and 2008.
-In addition to technical publications, he has 25 patents granted or pending.
+Besides technical publications, he has 28 patents granted or pending.
 He is a fellow of the Optical Society of America.

 Gregory David Fuchs